linzhiqiu/vl_finetuning/DATASETS.md

 ### ImageNet-A

 - Create a folder named `imagenet-adversarial/` under `$DATA`.
-- Download the dataset from <https://github.com/hendrycks/natural-adv-examples> and extract it to `$DATA/imagenet-adversarial/`.
+- Download the dataset from <https://github.com/hendrycks/natural-adv-examples> (or run `wget https://people.eecs.berkeley.edu/~hendrycks/imagenet-a.tar`)
+- Extract it to `$DATA/imagenet-adversarial/`.
 - Copy `$DATA/imagenet/classnames.txt` to `$DATA/imagenet-adversarial/`.

 The directory structure should look like